 Location Makes a Difference

-“Location is key” is a very well-known real estate cliché, yet it holds true.
+“Location is key” is a very well-known real estate cliché, yet it holds.
 When looking for a home, one of the most important elements to consider is location.
 The value, affordability, and quality of life are all determined by one’s location.
 The location of your home in a city or town will surely influence how much you spend on it.

 What Are Some Starter Home Alternatives?

 When most first-time homebuyers envision their starting house, they think “small.”
-Going with less square footage is one approach to save money, but it is not the only way.
+Going with less square footage is one approach to saving money, but it is not the only way.
 Other property styles provide excellent value but are not as popular as the white-picket-fenced rambler with two bedrooms and 900 square feet with a yard.
 As a result, you may have less competition while pursuing certain assets.

 Some popular alternatives include: